ymrohit/openscenesense-ollama/README.md

 ## 📄 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See  for more information.